Most Scenic Road Trips in Europe | Travel Bucket List

-Start your 10 day trip in Florence.
+Start your 10 day Tuscany road trip, which also happens to be one of the Best Road Trips in Italy; in Florence.
 You should at least spend a day or two in the astounding capital of Tuscany.
 Make sure you cover at least the cathedral and don’t forget to climb to the top for spectacular views, Ponte Vecchio, and Piazzale Michelangelo for the best city views.

 Continue the road trip to Pisa for the Pisa tower, stopping by the charming town of Lucca on the way.
 Stay the night in Pisa before you continue past Pontedera and then stay a night in Volterra.
 On the way to San Gimignano it’s perfect to stop by a wine farm.
 You can even stay a night or two so you can indulge in sweet, local wine before you explore the medieval towers of San Gimignano, Tuscany’s Manhattan.

 Further, Monteriggioni is a perfect place for a stopover but if you want something bigger for the next nights, continue to Siena for the night where you can spend a couple of days drinking wine at the Piazza del Campo and wander through the old medieval city eating pizza and take pictures.

 Before you return to Florence, make sure you stop by Arezzo, also a perfect place to spend the night.
 Once one of the most important Etruscan cities, rich in history and art, Arezzo easily captures one’s heart.
 Once back in Florence, splurge in ice cream and walk through the busy streets.
 If you have the time, check out more sights in this lovely, old city.

 London to Paris by Road